Now non-muslims have free travel within Saudi Arabia, can non-muslims go to Madinah and can non-Muslims go to Mecca??

 Plus, after spending a month in Saudi Arabia meeting a lot of Muslims I was feeling more interested in Islam and wanted to learn more.

-I knew that Mecca was off bounds for tourists and non-muslims.
 ‘Can Non-Muslims visit Mecca?’
-Is a popular question and the answer is very clearly – No!
+Is a popular question and the answer is very clear – No!

 So, I decided to travel 6 hours from Jeddah to Medina by bus and see for myself what it was like.